Hacksore/oghunt/README.md

 This is what you need to get up and running

 Create a ProductHunt account.
 Then, go to your [API Dashboard](https://www.producthunt.com/v2/oauth/applications).
 Afterwards, create an application.
 Set the redirect URI to `https://localhost:3000` for local development purposes.
 Then, generate a `Developer Token`, copy that, create a `.env` file similar to [.env.example](/.env.example).
+Set `CRON_SECRET` to whatever you'd like locally.

 Start the local database: